-In simple terms that’s the period where you need to take utmost care of the Bike’s engine, and the dealer might give advice on not to rev hard, and stay with in specific rpm limit till you reach the manufacturer specified run in miles as per the manual.
+In simple terms this is the period where you need to take utmost care of your Bike’s engine, and the dealer and the manufacturer will advice you not to rev hard, and stay within specific rpm limits till you reach a specified mileage.

-Why Run in or Break in required?: It’s a new bike all internal core components such as cylinder, piston are brand new the bike may have run just 3-4 kilometers before it reaches you hence engine need to settle down making things inside it smoother.
+Why Run-in or Break-in is required?: It’s a new bike; all internal core components such as cylinder, piston, etc are brand new and the bike may done hardly a few kilometers before it reaches you; hence the engine needs to settle down making things inside it smoother.

 They set everything and do all sort of QC checks then why do I need to run-in again?
-All moving parts of the engine are manufactured in such a way to fit precisely with one another while it was running, but in real time (practical term) this can be done after you run-in the bike for certain kilometers, during the run in period this moving parts rub against each other and get polished and they get synchronized perfectly to play the beautiful engine.
-During this period lubricant plays a vital role by setting the thin coat of lubrication on all engine parts.
+All moving parts of the engine are manufactured in such a way to fit precisely with one another while it is running.
+But in real time (practical term) this can be done after you run-in the bike for certain kilometers, during the run in period these moving parts rub against each other, get polished and they get synchronised perfectly.
+During this period lubricant plays a vital role by setting a thin coat of lubrication on all engine parts.

-So one should handle the bike in a soft way, if you rev it hard to reach the red line in the run in period it makes more metal to metal contact resulting more wear and tear thus it spoils the engine performance over quick period of time.
-So proper break in provides longer engine life.
+So one should handle the bike in a gentle way.
+If you rev it hard to reach the red line in the run in period it will make more metal to metal contact resulting in higher wear and tear which may have grave repercussions in the longer running of your motorcycle.
+So, proper break in provides longer engine life.

 Hey wait I read it some where on net on how to break in / run in can be done in overnight or within a day.
 Is that true?
 Yes, that is.
 But not for all.
 On those sites they advise to rev hard and harsh on all the gears so as the engine will break in with in hours.